| |

 You must clean and sanitize all your equipment

-1. Steam 2 quarts of water to 160-180F,
+To make beer from a beer kit: 1.
+Steam 2 quarts of water to 160-180F,

-2. Add your beer kit ingredients and fermentables according
+then remove from heat.2.
+Add your beer kit ingredients and fermentables according

 to the directions.
 Each variety of fermentable will contain